voxel51/fiftyone/docs/source/user_guide/brain.rst

 * :ref:`Representativeness <brain-image-representativeness>`:
   When working with large datasets, it can be hard to determine what samples within it are outliers and which are more typical.
-The FiftyOne Brain offers a *representativeness measure* which can be used to find the most common types of images in your dataset.
+The FiftyOne Brain offers a *representativeness measure* that can be used to find the most common types of images in your dataset.
 This is especially helpful to find easy examples to train on in your data and for visualizing common modes of the data.